Building and Optimizing Truckload Shipments with Technology

 There’s increased pressure on logistics teams to build perfect truckloads and optimize every route.
-Freight costs are rising due to the capacity crunch and rising consumer expectations, so cutting freight costs is top of mind for many companies this year.
+Freight costs are rising and cutting costs is top of mind for many companies this year.
 But building the perfect truckload is a challenge for companies that are still manually building and routing their truckload with only the help of a spreadsheet and tribal knowledge.

-There are countless factors to take into consideration such as delivery date, location, class, weight and size.
+There are countless factors associated with building the ideal truckload that need to be taken into consideration such as delivery date, location, class, weight and size.
 Weighing all of these factors without the help of technology usually results in missed opportunities and wasted resources.
-Instead of pouring through spreadsheets and manually grouping orders onto a single truck, companies can leverage technology to build and optimize the perfect load every time.
+Instead of pouring through spreadsheets and manually grouping orders onto a single truck, companies can leverage technology to build and optimize the perfect truckload every time.

 When load building and optimization technology is built directly into a transportation management system (TMS), the router or scheduler can view all unscheduled orders in an intuitive portal before seamlessly routing the shipment.
 They can filter by route, warehouse, order type, commodity group, date for delivery, account, order source or even pooling location to build a load with the parameters of their choosing.

-With load building and route optimizing technology, companies gain complete control overload consolidation and optimization.
+With load building and route optimizing technology, companies gain complete control over load consolidation and optimization.
 They never miss an opportunity to save money and can plan loads and routes with transparency in an organized way.
-With pricing analytics at their fingertips, logistics teams can even compare pre-consolidation and post-consolidation costs to see exactly how much money is being saved.
+With pricing analytics at their fingertips, logistics teams can even compare pre-consolidation and post-consolidation to see exactly how much money is being saved.